Projects Completed in 2017

 C-Science Commuter Parking Lot Expansion

-The C-Science commuter parking lot on the Kent Campus was expanded to accommodate space for an additional one hundred forty (140) cars in the adjacent Johnston Drive parking lot.
+The C-Science commuter parking lot on the Kent Campus was expanded to accommodate space for an additional 140 cars in the adjacent Johnston Drive parking lot.
 Perrin Asphalt Company's construction was completed in October.
 This project was designed by Environmental Design Group, LLC.

 DeWeese Health Center Renovations for Kent State of Wellness